 Welcome to our very first devlog!
 Let's catch you up on the past five years of Lacuna's development.

 Just kidding; Lacuna's first prototype did exist back in 2015, but we'll spare you most of the details of its long journey.
-The first few devlogs will each give you an overview on a certain aspect of development, and we thought that game design might be a good way to kick off the series.
+Instead, we thought that we'd focus on its somewhat unique game design.

 Since the game isn't out yet, we want to start by telling you what it will generally be like.
 Let's attempt a description without marketing lingo: Lacuna is a story-driven adventure game with platformer controls and investigation elements.
 Its four fundamental gameplay types are dialogs (with choices), moving around, examining objects, and solving puzzles.
 All of them are staples of the adventure genre, especially point & click games, but each one is a little different than you might expect: